 Harbour Island Pink Sand Beach

 One of the world's most beautiful beaches, stretching three miles along Harbour Island's eastern shore with distinctive pale pink sand created by microscopic coral insects.
-The gentle surf, crystal-clear waters, and stunning color make it a paradise for beach lovers and photographers.
+The gentle surf, crystal-clear waters, and stunning color make it exceptional territory for beach lovers and photographers.

 Pirates of Nassau Museum